 With our practices now open, and as we continue our journey through this new normal, patient safety remains our top priority.
 Our primary concerns are your safety and addressing your medical needs.
 We appreciate your patience and cooperation during this time.
 Thank you for your understanding as we take unique measures to keep all of our IHA patients healthy!

 While the coronavirus is still in our communities and cases are on the rise, IHA continues to be among the safest places in healthcare.
 We want to assure you that IHA is well prepared to address this virus.
 Our primary concerns are your safety and addressing your medical needs.
 You should feel confident we're keeping your family, our staff, and our communities safe.
 Don't delay getting the care you need.

-Testing at this time is open to patients with at least one (1) of the following symptoms:
+Testing is currently open to patients who in the last 48 hours had one of the following symptoms:

-There is a great deal of research going into finding an accurate antibody test to help determine whether a person has had COVID-19, and whether or not this will make them immune to future infections.
-These tests are now becoming available, but it is unclear if and when these tests will be clinically helpful.
-For up-to-date information on antibody testing, ask your IHA physician or read the antibody testing frequently asked questions below.
+There is a great deal of research going into finding an accurate antibody test to help determine whether a person has had COVID-19, and whether or not this will make them immune to future COVID-19 infections.
+These tests are now becoming available, but it is unclear if and when these antibody tests will be clinically helpful.